Everything about Face Tracking

 Why is Face Tracking important?

-Face Tracking can give greater accuracy than previous recognition methods like iris and fingerprint recognition.
-It has also proven to be more secure, and so harder to hack, making it increasingly important for use in security systems.
-This has given it a powerful role in security, business, and in gaming.
+In the context of facial recognition, Face Tracking can give greater accuracy compared to previous biometric recognition methods like iris and fingerprint recognition.
+It has also proven to be more secure and harder to hack, making it increasingly important for use in security systems.
+It plays a powerful role, especially in applications such as access control.

 What are the uses of Face Tracking?